PayPal Park: Soccer

 PayPal Park's first-ever match was the San Jose Earthquakes' final 2015 preseason game against the Los Angeles Galaxy on February 28, 2015, followed by the Earthquakes' 2015 regular season home opener against the Chicago Fire on March 22, 2015.

 On May 10, 2015, the United States women's national soccer team played its first send-off series match ahead of the 2015 FIFA Women's World Cup, defeating the Republic of Ireland 3–0.

 In 2016, PayPal Park hosted the MLS All-Star Game between the MLS All-Stars and the English Premier League's Arsenal, which the latter won 2–1.

 PayPal Park has also hosted a number of exhibition matches featuring both domestic and international clubs, including 10 meetings between Liga MX sides.

+The stadium was a neutral venue for the 2022 U.S. Open Cup second round match between Bay Cities FC of the National Independent Soccer Association and Monterey Bay FC of the USL Championship.

 On February 3, 2022, the Earthquakes announced their second team San Jose Earthquakes II would play their home MLS Next Pro matches at the stadium.
 The reserve team was rebranded as The Town FC ahead of the 2024 season and moved the majority of their home matches to Saint Mary's Stadium in Moraga, California, with three home matches of the season scheduled to be played in San Jose at PayPal Park.

+The 2025 NWSL Championship game being held at PayPal Park.

 On July 21, 2023, National Women's Soccer League expansion club Bay FC announced that they had signed a five-year agreement to play at PayPal Park while planning construction of their own stadium.
 A new, 3,600 sqft facility at the stadium would house the team's locker room and office spaces.

+The stadium hosted a sellout crowd for the 2025 NWSL Championship between Washington Spirit and Gotham FC, which Gotham won 1–0.

+2028 Summer Olympics

+On February 3, 2026, the organizing committee of the 2028 Summer Olympics announced that PayPal Park was selected as one of six stadiums to host preliminary matches of the Olympic soccer tournaments; during the course of the Olympic Games, the stadium will be temporarily renamed to "San José Stadium" in accordance with IOC's policy on corporate-sponsored names.